abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Two balls](number_two.svg)

-When you do that, it would be important to highlight that you are not referring to only the left object, or only about the right one, but that we should consider both things as at once (i.e. both things as one), so if the person whom you are explaining happens to know what a set is, this piece of knowledge might come in handy.
+When you do that, it would be important to highlight that you are not refering to only the left object, or only about the right one, but that we should consider both things as at once (i.e. both things as one), so if the person whom you are explaining happens to know what a set is, this piece of knowledge might come in handy.
 And also, being good teachers we might provide them with some more examples of sets of 2 things.

 ![A set of two balls](number_two_sets.svg)